 (iii.) additional units selected from the faculty in the Bachelor of Business Science to reach the required minimum of 16 units (96 points)

-** Note: Enrolment in units at another campus is subject to there being capacity after students from that campus have enrolled.
+*** Note: Enrolment in units at campuses other than the student's campus of enrolment is subject to there being spare capacity after students from that campus have enrolled.

 Additional degree requirements: